-- Choosing shoes with good arch support
+- Choosing shoes with proper arch support and heel height.

-- Using a thick mat if you must stand in one place for much of the day
+- Using a thick mat if you must stand in one place for much of the day.

-- Stretching your calves and feet before and after running or walking
+- Stretching your calves and feet before and after running or walking.

-- Maintaining a healthy body weight
+- Maintaining a healthy body weight.

 What Kind of Physical Therapist Do I Need?